Duolingo vs Speak

 Frequently Asked Questions

-Can I use Duolingo or Speak for classroom use?
+Can I use Duolingo for free indefinitely?

 Which app has more languages?

-Is Speak more expensive than Duolingo?
+Is Speak better for speaking practice than Duolingo?

-Which app is better for a complete beginner?
+Which app is better for beginners?